Enigmatic-Smile/docs/offers/README.md

 ### Optional Parameters

-There is a range of optional parameters available, which influence how the Offer behaves on the Fidel platform.
+There are a range of optional parameters available, which influence how the Offer behaves on the Fidel platform.
 You can read more about the endpoint's full specification on our [API Reference](https://reference.fidel.uk/reference#create-offer).

 * `activation`: An object, showing if the Offer needs activation or not.
 Default is `{ enabled: false }`.
 * `activation: enabled`: Boolean showing if the Offer needs to be activated on Cards or not.
 If it's `true`, the `activation` object also has a `qualifiedTransactionsLimit` property. **Please read the section below on Offer Activation before using this parameter.**